Moduli spaces of sheaves via affine Grassmannians

 Let us recall the main structural results about $\Coh^d(X)$: Using an ample line bundle $\cO_X(1)$ on $X$, one defines a sheaf $\cF$ on $X$ to be Gieseker $\cO_X(1)$-semistable if and only if there is no proper subsheaf $\cF' \subset \cF$ whose reduced Hilbert polynomial is larger than that of $\cF$ (see Subsection \ref{subsection: hilbert polynomials background} below).
 The substack of semistable sheaves $\Coh^d(X)^{\rm ss}_P \subset \Coh^d(X)$ is open and admits a projective moduli space.
 Furthermore, $\Coh^d(X)^{\rm ss}$ is the open piece of a stratification of $\Coh^d(X)$ by locally closed substacks, where the strata parameterize unstable sheaves along with a canonical filtration, called the Harder-Narasimhan filtration \cite{harder_narasimhan, simpson-repnfundamental-I, nitsure-scheamtichn}.
 The strata are indexed by the Hilbert polynomials of the associated graded pieces of the Harder-Narasimhan filtration, which are themselves semistable.

-This moduli problem has been previously studied using geometric invariant theory (GIT) \cite{seshadri-unitary, gieseker_torsion_free, maruyama_moduli, simpson-repnfundamental-I}, which involves constructing and analyzing explicit families of sheaves over quot-schemes.
+This moduli problem has been previously studied using Geometric Invariant Theory (GIT) \cite{seshadri-unitary, gieseker_torsion_free, maruyama_moduli, simpson-repnfundamental-I}, which involves constructing and analyzing explicit families of sheaves over quot-schemes.
 Over the past few years, a new approach to these structures has developed that is more intrinsic to the moduli problem: the theory of good moduli spaces \cite{alper-good-moduli} and the theory of $\Theta$-stratifications \cite{halpernleistner2018structure}.
 We will review the key concepts in Subsection \ref{subsection: background theta stratifications}.
-From the intrinsic perspective, the main structural result is:

-\begin{thm} Let $X$ be a projective scheme of finite presentation over a scheme $S$.
-To any relatively ample line bundle $\mathcal{O}_X(1)$ on $X$, one can associate a polynomial-valued numerical invariant $\nu$ (Definition \ref{defn: poly numerical invariant on coh}) that defines a $\Theta$-stratification of $\Coh^d(X)_P$.
-If $S$ is defined over $\bQ$, then the $\nu$-semistable locus $\Coh^d(X)_P^{\nu \dash \rm{ss}}$ admits a good moduli space that is proper over $S$. \end{thm}
+From the intrinsic perspective, the main structural results for $\Coh^d(X)_P$ are: \begin{enumerate}[(S1)] \item To any relatively ample bundle on $X$, one can associate a polynomial-valued numerical invariant $\nu$ (\Cref{defn: poly numerical invariant on coh}) that defines a $\Theta$-stratification of $\Coh^d(X)_P$. \item If $S$ is defined over $\bQ$, then the semistable locus admits a good moduli space that is proper over $S$. \end{enumerate}

-The notion of semistability in Theorem \ref{thm:A} agrees with Gieseker semistability.
-The stratification that we construct can be described in terms of the Harder-Narasimhan stratification in the context of Gieseker stability, but ours is coarser.
-We call our filtration of an unstable sheaf the \emph{leading term filtration}, see Subsection \ref{subsection: theta strat lamba modules}.
-Theorem \ref{thm:A} gives an alternative proof of the existence of these filtrations that does not use Harder-Narasimhan theory.
-The Gieseker-Harder-Narsimhan filtration can be recovered from the leading term filtration by iterating the construction for the associated graded sheaves.
-This will be explained in the follow up paper \cite{rho-sheaves-paper}.